How to get better at socializing

-Test The holidays will soon be here, which means there will be an abundance of parties and other social events to attend.
+No matter what month in the year it is, there are an abundance of parties and other social events to attend.
 From family to friends to coworkers, there is no shortage of people you will be able to socialize with.
-For many, this time of year is great.
-They love getting out and meeting new people or hanging out with coworkers in a more relaxed atmosphere.
+There’s many opportunities to just meet people and share something interesting.
+People love getting out and meeting new people or hanging out with coworkers in a more relaxed atmosphere.

 “I just want to create, and socializing is part of the experience.” – Waris Ahluwalia

 For others, the thought of being in a large crowd can be overwhelming.
 Whether you are an introvert or socially awkward, having to socialize may cause you a lot of stress and grief.
-If you find that you are dreading these events because of your social skills, read on to get some tips and advice on how to be better at socializing.
+If you find that you are dreading these events because of your social skills, read on to get some tips and advice on how to socialize better.

 There’s a rule that says you can show up to a gathering fashionably late, but there’s nothing wrong with being on time, either.
 This will give you a chance to start talking to people before groups form.
 Once that happens, it can be hard to insert yourself into a conversation.
 Getting there on time will give you a chance to greet everyone who shows up after you and engage them in conversation.